andreyvit/assert/README.md

 2. Zero magic.
 We use Go generics for type safety instead of the typical fuzzy comparison logic.
 (E.g. consider `assert.Eq(t, value, 42)` when value is int64.
 If the arguments are typed as `any`, they won't be equal.
 Either you have to write `int64(42)`, or the library needs runtime fuzzy logic to treat all integer types as equal.)
 3. Allows adding extra message prefix for test failures.
 4. Allows writing your custom assertions in the same style.
+5. Follows (actual, expected) argument order customary for Go (and uses got/wanted message wording, too).
+Duh, but some otherwise reasonable libs mess that up.
-5. Zero dependencies, 100% coverage.
+6. Zero dependencies, 100% coverage.

 What if I want an assertion that you don't have?